jantman/aws-docs-history/docs.aws.amazon.com/general/aws_service_limits.html.md

   Number of rules per security group                             50                   The multiple of 'rules per security group' and 'security groups per network interface' cannot exceed 250.
 For example, if you want 100 rules per security group, we’d decrease your number of security groups per network interface to 2.
   Number of security groups per network interface                5                    The multiple of ‘security groups per network interface’ and ‘rules per security group’ cannot exceed 250.
 For example, if you want 10 security groups per network interface, we’d decrease your number of rules per security group to 25.
   Number of network ACLs per VPC                                 200                  You can associate one network ACL to one or more subnets in a VPC.
 This limit is not the same as the number of rules per network ACL.
-  Number of rules per network ACL                                20                   This is the sum of the number of rules for both ingress and egress rules in a single network ACL.
-The maximum limit is 40 rules per network ACL.
+  Number of rules per network ACL                                40                   This is the sum of both ingress and egress rules in a single network ACL, where the limit for ingress rules is 20, and the limit for egress rules is 20.
   Number of BGP advertised routes per VPN connection             100                  If this limit is increased, network performance may be impacted.
   Number of active VPC peering connections per VPC               50                   The maximum limit is 125 peering connections per VPC.
 The number of entries per route table should be increased accordingly; however, network performance may be impacted.
   Number of outstanding VPC peering connection requests          25                   This is the limit for the number of outstanding VPC peering connection requests that you've requested from your account.
   Expiry time for an unaccepted VPC peering connection request   1 week (168 hours)

+For information about additional documented limits, see [Amazon VPC Limits](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Appendix_Limits.html){.ulink}.

 Amazon WorkSpaces Limits {#limits_workspaces .title}
 ------------------------